hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04c-Components.md

 + Dedicated workers
   + the simplest kind of Workers
-  + remaining linked to the parent page once created
+  + remaining link to the parent page once created
   + implicit communication channel opened btw the Workers and the parent page $\to$ message exchanged
-  + simplest use of workers for performing a computationally experience task w/o interrupting the user interface
+  + simplest use of workers for performing a computationally experienced task w/o interrupting the user interface
   + processing messages sent asynchronously by the worker: `worker.onmessage = function(event) {...}`
   + `event.data`: the message content
-  + workers only communciating w/ their parent page using
+  + workers only communciating w/ their parent page using messages
   + a worker = a thread
   + thread using resources
   + best pratice: a work no longer required $\to$ releasing the used resources
-  + using `terminate()` method on any worker to end the workera nd unable to
+  + using `terminate()` method on any worker to end the worker
   + web worker able to kill itself by calling the `close()` method in worker's JS file

 + Example: backgroundtask and user interface responsive - simple version